JLing88/play/README.md

-Play is a an API built in express.js which allows a user to store, edit, and destroy their favorite songs.
+Play is a an API built on express.js which allows a user to store, edit, and destroy their favorite songs.
 Additionally, it allow for the creation and management of playlists based on favorited songs.
-This project was built by myself and Dylan Meskis over the course of 2 weeks.
+This project was built by myself and [Dylan Meskis](https://github.com/dmeskis) over the course of 2 weeks.
 The most challenging part of this project was learning and implementing Javascript in a short amount of time.

+The front end application which consumes this data can be see [here](https://dry-shelf-31526.herokuapp.com/)

 ## Getting the application set up on your machine